vitasaturnia/californiagoldbuyers/src/pages/index.md

 ---
 templateKey: index-page
-title: Mobile Detailing Los Angeles
+title: Heaven Sent Smoke Shop
 image: /img/front.jpeg
-heading: Mobile Detailing Los Angeles
+heading: Heaven Sent Smoke Shop
-subheading: Los Angeles' Finest, we make your cars shine the brightest!
+subheading: Where every visit is a blessing!
 mainpitch:
   title: The smoke shop where every visit is a blessing